backdrop-contrib/parsedown_filter/README.md

 If you, on the other hand, want to make sure that all converted Markdown text is preserved, run it after the Markdown Extra filter.
-Note that blockquoting with Parsedown Filter doesn't work when run after "Limit allowed HTML tags".
+Note that blockquoting with Parsedown filter doesn't work when run after "Limit allowed HTML tags".
 It converts the ">".

 ## Installation